gg0h/gg0h.github.io/_posts/2021-7-8-TryHackMe-Pre-Security-Review.md

 [TryHackMe](https://tryhackme.com) is an interactive online platform to improve your skills and knowledge across both the offensive and defensive domains of cybersecurity through a series of brief, gamified real-world lab environments.
 TryHackMe features a large amount of free content, as well as some (very reasonably priced at £8pcm!) paid content and is suitable for both beginners and infosec veterans.

-The content I'll be discussing today is targeted at the former and in my opinion, is  **_perfect_** for dipping your toes into the cybersecuritry world, stick around for a few minutes and let me convince you why!
+The content I'll be discussing today is targeted at the former and in my opinion, is  **_perfect_** for dipping your toes into the cybersecurity world, stick around for a few minutes and let me convince you why!

 # What is Pre Security?
 Just this month TryHackMe have unveiled their newest learning pathway, **Pre Security**.
 This pathway will teach you the necessary fundamentals to give you a strong foundation for your journey in cybersecurity.
 Having just finished today, I can say this pathway is ideal for someone who wants to break into cybersecurity (and exactly what I was looking for 8 months ago when I got started!).
 Completing this pathway will give you a strong first step into cybersecurity and the confidence to continue that journey.